SciKit-Surgery/scikit-surgerycore/README.rst

-scikit-surgerycore is a python project containing code to perform image guided surgery.
+scikit-surgerycore implements algorithms and tools that are common to all scikit-surgery packages.

 scikit-surgerycore is part of the `SNAPPY`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.